martinbetancur27/python_scraping_selenium_beautifulsoup_requests/README.md

 - In replit run the module main.py

-- You can't test dynamic pages in replit because replit overlays the graphical interface and hides the console, making it impossible to see the progress of the program.
+- In Replit do FORK to see the execution of a dynamic page.
+You need to use the console.